AndrewChamp/Code-Samples/README.md

 # Code Samples

-A collection of code samples.
+A collection of code samples with descriptions and example usage.

 ___